Scholarships, Awards & Bursaries

 - You will use need to first apply for government student aid, to be considered for bursaries.
 Bursaries have an element of financial need as a part of the selection criteria, and that financial need will be assessed through your government student aid application.

-- Fill out the government student aid application within 1 - 2 weeks you will receive a Notice of Assistance.
+- Fill out the government student aid application within 1 to 2 weeks you will receive a Notice of Assistance.

 - Click on the link in the “application procedure” section in the award description.
 This will take you to the scholarship and award application, which you can print and fill out.

 - Fill out the application completely and attach all the requested documentation